As77022/Makeit_Assignment/README.md

 I used DBeaver, a free database management tool, to connect to the ClickHouse server using the credentials provided above.

 ##  3. Created Tables and Loaded Sample Data :
-I created tables by copying the provided SQL table definitions.
+I created tables by copying the provided SQL tables .
 After the tables were created, I loaded the sample data for analysis.

 ##  4. Solutions to the Questions :
 I analyzed the table structures and wrote SQL queries to answer the provided analytical and bonus questions.
 For the bonus questions, I took help AI assistance (like GitHub Copilot) to write logical solution.